BenWilliams89/mental-health-website/README.md

 - Git Hub
 - Git Pod
 - Balsamic Wireframing
+- Favicon.io for the favicon
+- Microsoft co-pilot for some text content and images

 These are the only languages I have learned to date and wanted to test my knowledge and put my recently acquired skills to the test.